 In general, Holt Public Schools observes an "Off and Away" practice.
 Before and after school, at lunch, and between classes students are allowed to use personal communication devices.
 Students must put devices "OFF & AWAY" after the first bell of the day and keep their devices "OFF & AWAY" during class time.
-"OFF & AWAY" means that devices must be turned off (silent and not vibrating) and stored in students' hallway locker or kept out of sight during instructional time, passing time, and lunch time.
+Each classroom will have a cell phone caddy, and all students will be required to place their cell phone in the caddy for the duration of each instructional period.
+"OFF & AWAY" means that devices must be turned off (silent and not vibrating) and stored in students' hallway locker or kept in the teacher's cell phone caddy during instructional time.

 Devices capable of taking photographs or video may not be used for such purposes during the school day and/or at school related activities without the expressed permission of a staff member.
-Headphones/earbuds may not be used and must be out of sight during the instructional school day, including passing and lunch time, unless the student is given permission during instructional time by their teacher.
+Headphones/earbuds may not be used and must be out of sight during the instructional school day, unless the student is given permission during instructional time by their teacher.
 Students may use headphones before and after school and at lunch.
-Students may not attempt to bypass the schools network filters.
+Students may not attempt to bypass the school's network filters.

 "Sexting" is prohibited at any time on school property or at school functions.
 Sexting is the electronic transmission of sexual messages or pictures, usually through cell phone text messaging.
-Such conduct not only is potentially dangerous for the involved students, but can lead to unwanted exposure of the messages and images to others, and could result in criminal violations related to the transmission or possession of child pornography.
-Such conduct will be subject to discipline and possible confiscation of the PCD.
+Such conduct not only is potentially dangerous for the involved students, but can lead to unwanted exposure of the messages and images to others, and could result in criminal violations related to the transmission, creation, or possession of child pornography.
+Such conduct will be subject to discipline and possible confiscation of the electronic device.